freerange/method_log/README.md

 * Default to looking for commits in current git branch
 * Check what happens with merge commits
 * Maybe add as new git command or extension to existing command e.g. `git log`
-* Optimise search for method definitions:
-  * First look in file where method was last defined
 * Find "similar" method implementations e.g. by comparing ASTs of implementations

 ### Credits